 a.
-To remain fit and proper for the position for the duration of his term.
+To remain fit and proper for the position for the duration of his term b.
+To conduct fair business transactions with the Company and to ensure that personal interest does not interfere with Board decisions.

 A director should possess high credibility to make decisions objectively.
 He shall treat Board directorship as a profession and shall have a clear understanding of his duties and responsibilities as well as his role in promoting good governance.